dequelabs/axe-core/doc/developer-guide.md

 - `npm run test:debug -- testDirs=core`

-Lastly, you can run the [integration full tests](../test/integration/full) by starting a local server by running `npm start`.
-Once started, you can open any supported browser and navigate to any test in the integration full tests directory.
+Lastly, you can run the [full integration tests](../test/integration/full) by starting a local server by running `npm start`.
+Once started, you can open any supported browser and navigate to any test in the full integration tests directory.

 ### API Reference